-Immediately after giving birth, many women feel a need to urinate but simply cannot make it happen as easily as they could before.
+Immediately after giving birth, you may feel an urge to urinate but you simply cannot make it happen as easily as you could before.
 During pregnancy, pressure on the bladder may make urination difficult.
 Once you have given birth, however, that pressure is gone and the bladder must learn the pattern of urinating all over again.

-During birth there are varieties of factors that can lead to you to have difficulty urinating.
+Giving birth can have alter your body in ways that can lead to difficulty urinating.
 Anesthesia and pressure from pushing your baby out of the womb are both causes for temporary paralysis or decreased sensitivity that can lead to difficulty urinating.
 Fear can also play an important role in having difficulty urinating.
 You just pushed a baby out and that pain is not simple to forget!

 Fluid intake is important after giving birth, especially if you are breastfeeding.
 The more fluid you take in, the more urine you produce.
 A warm bath or even the sound of running water can help make urination easier.
 If urination is painful or difficult for days following giving birth your doctor may need to test for a urinary tract infection.